php-censor/php-censor/README.md

 PHP Censor
 ----------

-PHP Censor is a fork of PHPCI (And B8Framework).
-PHP Censor is a free and open source (BSD-2-Clause license) continuous integration tool specifically designed for PHP.
+PHP Censor is a fork of PHPCI (And B8Framework) and is a free and open source (BSD-2-Clause license) continuous integration tool specifically designed for PHP.
 We've  built it with simplicity in mind, so whilst it doesn't do *everything* Jenkins can do, it is a breeze to set up and use.